-The David E. Knox Scholarship will run in Fall 2016.
-Dates TBD.
+The David E. Knox Scholarship will run September 1, 2016 – October 21, 2016.
 Applications must be submitted no later than 5 pm AKST.

 The David E. Knox Memorial Nursing Fellowship was established to support outstanding candidates in the pursuit of registered nursing degrees and service to small Alaskan communities.
 The fellowship honors the memory of David Knox, who moved to Alaska in 1973 to pursue a career in surgical nursing after serving in the Army as a surgical technician in Vietnam.
 Starting his work in Sitka in the Public Health Service surgical unit, Knox soon earned his R.N. degree through UAA.
 After 10 years with PHS, he was hired to coordinate the surgical unit at Sitka Community Hospital.
 He brought a high level of leadership and expertise to Sitka’s surgical unit, helping it become one of Alaska’s leading rural health units.
 The new surgical suite at SCH was dedicated in his honor and a plaque was erected that reads “a beloved husband, father, mentor and friend who selflessly served his community, patients, family and friends.”